kism/backup-ivs/README.md

 ## What it does

+Backup all IVS VALT video system recordings.

-Using Powershell 5, and rsync (provided by msys2) backup all IVS VALT video system recordings.
+Windows, Using Powershell 5+, and rsync (provided by msys2)

+Linux, using Powershell Core, rsync, ssh (from your package manager)

 ## Setup